Key product features in a nutshell

 Spectroscopic and radiologic data measured with RADEAGLE is tagged with geographical information, once the optional GPS module is installed.

-The identification of nuclides based on the spectrum.
+The identification of nuclides is based on the spectrum.
 On the computer system of RADEAGLE runs a powerful mathematical algorithm that identifies radioactive sources based on this spectrum.
 It can also find the right composition, if multiple of these sources are there simultaneously.

 Describing the engine behind it would be lengthy.
 If you are affine to keywords: a multi-agent system with an armada of over 100 functional agents, a stochastic deconvolution and a self-learning Kalman filter are vital components in its realization.
 Sometimes, we call it a neuro-spectroscopic brain.